 - A 3-4 paragraph response that describes what’s included your “American Dream” is mandatory.
 This should be an extension of your bullet points.

-We will work on this in class today, Tuesday, and Wednesday.
+We will work on this in class this entire week after our warm-ups.
 Please make sure to take advantage of class time and work diligently.
-Your project with the writing component is due on Thursday, August 12th at the BEGINNING of class.
+Your project with the writing component is due on Friday, January 21st at the end of class.